 THEOREM 6.2 (KAT).
-Let K be a sphere.
-Then there is univalent circle packing P_K for K living on the Riemann sphere, $\overline{\mathbb{C}}$.
+Let K be any triangulation of a topological sphere.
+Then there is univalent circle packing P_K for K living on the Riemann sphere, \mathbb{P} .
 Moreover, P_K is unique up to Möbius transformations of the sphere (and inversions).

-Note that we assume our complexes K and associated packings P have the same orientation, so we will not allow inversions.
+Note that we assume our complexes K and associated packings P have the same orientation, so we won't allow inversions.
 Also, we say a circle packing for K is essentially unique if it is unique up to conformal automorphisms of the underlying space.
-In our terminology, then, the KAT Theorem states: Every complex K which is a sphere has a maximal packing P_K of the Riemann sphere, and P_K is essentially unique.
+In our terminology, then, the KAT Theorem states: Every complex K triangulating a sphere has a maximal packing P_K of the sphere, and P_K is essentially unique.